Orthopedic Fracture & Trauma Care

 - Total Shoulder Replacement

 Fractures and other orthopedic injuries can occur with a sudden fall or traumatic event like a motor vehicle accident.
 Though patients need immediate emergency care to attend to these injuries, followup care is also needed to ensure proper healing.

-Augusta Orthopedic & Sports Medicine Specialists can cover both your emergency medical care needs with 24/7 trauma coverage, as well as any ongoing care services you need.
-Our orthopedic trauma specialists, Dr. David Gallagher and Dr. Jeremy Jacobs, have years of experience in private practice with treating orthopedic injuries and see patients for traumatic injuries on a daily basis.
+Augusta-Aiken Orthopedic Specialists can cover both your emergency medical care needs with 24/7 trauma coverage, as well as any ongoing care services you need.
+Our orthopedic specialists have years of experience in private practice with treating orthopedic injuries and see patients for traumatic injuries on a daily basis.

 Common Fractures and Traumatic Injuries